MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementEntitlementManagementRoleEligibilitySchedule.md

 APPSCOPE <IMicrosoftGraphAppScope>: appScope
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-Read-only.
+This property is read only.
   - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-Read-only.
+This property is read only.

-BODYPARAMETER <IMicrosoftGraphUnifiedRoleEligibilitySchedule>: unifiedRoleEligibilitySchedule
+BODYPARAMETER <IMicrosoftGraphUnifiedRoleEligibilitySchedule1>: unifiedRoleEligibilitySchedule
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-Read-only.
+This property is read only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-Read-only.
+This property is read only.
-  - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+  - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment or eligibility is scoped to an app.
+The scope of an assignment or eligibility determines the set of resources for which the principal has been granted access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
-Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units or all users.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
-  - `[CreatedDateTime <DateTime?>]`: Time that the schedule was created.
+  - `[CreatedDateTime <DateTime?>]`: When the schedule was created.
-  - `[CreatedUsing <String>]`: Identifier of the roleAssignmentScheduleRequest that created this schedule.
+  - `[CreatedUsing <String>]`: Identifier of the object through which this schedule was created.
   - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+  - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment or eligibility.
+The scope of an assignment or eligibility determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 Use / for tenant-wide scope.
 Use appScopeId to limit the scope to an application only.
-  - `[ModifiedDateTime <DateTime?>]`: Last time the schedule was updated.
+  - `[ModifiedDateTime <DateTime?>]`: When the schedule was last modified.
   - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-  - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
-Supports $filter (eq).
+  - `[PrincipalId <String>]`: Identifier of the principal that has been granted the role assignment or eligibility.
   - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
     - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq, in).
+Supports $filter (eq and startsWith operators only).
     - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
-Supports $expand.
+Only Azure AD built-in roles support this attribute.
-    - `[IsBuiltIn <Boolean?>]`: Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
+    - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
 Read-only.
-Supports $filter (eq, in).
+Supports $filter (eq operator only).
-    - `[IsEnabled <Boolean?>]`: Flag indicating whether the role is enabled for assignment.
+    - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
-    - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
+    - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
-Attach scope to role assignment.
+Attach scope to role assignment
     - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
       - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
-Required.
       - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
       - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
 Not yet supported.
-    - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
+    - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
 This identifier is typically used if one needs an identifier to be the same across different directories.
+Read-only when isBuiltIn is true.
-    - `[Version <String>]`: Indicates version of the role definition.
+    - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
-  - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
-Read only.
-Supports $filter (eq).
+  - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition object that is being assigned to the principal or that a principal is eligible for.
-  - `[Status <String>]`: Status for the roleAssignmentSchedule.
-It can include state related messages like Provisioned, Revoked, Pending Provisioning, and Pending Approval.
-Supports $filter (eq).
+  - `[Status <String>]`: The status of the role assignment or eligibility request.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[MemberType <String>]`: Membership type of the eligible assignment.
 It can either be Inherited, Direct, or Group.
   - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.